 Notably, Douthit-Boyd currently holds the position of Artistic Director of Dance at the Center of Creative Arts (COCA), an organization where he initially embarked on his dance journey at the age of sixteen under the tutelage of Lee Nolting.
 Following a rewarding dance career in New York City, Douthit-Boyd returned to COCA, reaffirming his enduring connection to his hometown.

-He’s trained at the Alexandra School of Ballet, North Carolina School of the Arts, Joffrey Ballet School, San Francisco Ballet School, and Arthur Mitchell’s Dance Theatre of Harlem School.
-Douthit-Boyd joined the Dance Theatre of Harlem Company in 2000 under the direction of Arthur Mitchell and quickly appeared in featured roles choreographed by George Balanchine; “The Four Temperaments," "Agon," and "Serenade.”
-He’s also appeared in the ballets “Fancy Free," "South African Suite," "Dougla," "Concerto in F," "Return," and "Twist.”
-After three years with the company, he rose to the rank of Soloist in 2003.
+His formative training included the Alexandra School of Ballet, North Carolina School of the Arts, Joffrey Ballet School, San Francisco Ballet School, and Arthur Mitchell’s Dance Theatre of Harlem School.
+Douthit-Boyd joined the Dance Theatre of Harlem Company in 2000 under the tutelage of Arthur Mitchell, propelling him into prominent roles within choreographed pieces by luminaries such as George Balanchine, including "The Four Temperaments," "Agon," and "Serenade."
+Further significant contributions encompassed his participation in productions including "Fancy Free," "South African Suite," "Dougla," "Concerto in F," "Return," and "Twist."
+Within three years, he ascended to the rank of Soloist in 2003.